lsr2912/MISOv4/README.md

 represents a decent, albeit amature, attempt to support the COUNTER-4 set of reports within a runtime environment similar to the original MISO application.

-There is much room forimprovement here, and more eyes, attention, and testing are needed since the code will only be thoroughly exercised after hitting multiple vendor Sushi targets and report-types.
+There is much room for improvement here, and more eyes, attention, and testing are needed since the code will only be thoroughly exercised after hitting multiple vendor Sushi targets and report-types.